With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreAffiliated Counseling Center Inc is a mental health facility in Dodge County, WI, located at 1807 North Center Street, Suite 204, 53916.
+Learn MoreAffiliated Counseling Center Inc is one of mental health facilities in Dodge County, Wisconsin, located at 1807 North Center Street, Suite 204, 53916 zip code.
 Affiliated Counseling Center Inc provides outpatient treatment.
-Affiliated Counseling Center Inc provides group therapy, activity therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
-Some other services available at Affiliated Counseling Center Inc include illness management and recovery, intensive case management and suicide prevention services.
+Affiliated Counseling Center Inc provides individual psychotherapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Additional services provided at Affiliated Counseling Center Inc include case management, illness management and recovery and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.